geoloniamaps/gsi/README.md

-# Default style with building layer from GSI Japan for Geolonia Map
+# A style based on GSI Japan and OpenStreetMap for Geolonia Map

 This is a Mapbox GL JS based style for [Geolonia](https://geolonia.com/).